Adjacency Spectra of Random and Uniform Hypergraphs: Introduction

 One reason to push for a generalization of perturbational inequalities such as the conjecture above is that it would also lead to a full (asymptotic almost sure) description of the eigenvalues of random hypergraphs.
 Indeed, the adjacency hypermatrix of a random hypergraph is, with high probability, very close in any reasonable norm to another appropriately scaled copy of the all-ones hypermatrix, so that the above program would also yield the distribution of their spectra.
 Since the eigenvalues of random graphs (and the closely related topic of random \(0/1\) and random \(\pm 1\) matrix ensembles of various types) is another central and important area in matrix theory, this is a natural problem to consider.
 Below, we show that random \(\pm 1\) symmetric hypermatrices have small spectral radius (maximum modulus of an eigenvalue) with high probability in a certain precise sense, so again the missing piece of this argument is a Weyl-type inequality.

 In the next section, we introduce notation and definitions used throughout, as well as outline an argument approaching Conjecture \ref{conj:Weyl-like}.
-In Section \ref{sec:complete}, we show that the difference between a suitably scaled all-ones hypermatrix and the adjacency hypermatrix of a complete hypergraph has a small spectral radius.
-In Section \ref{sec:random}, we do the same for random hypergraphs.
+In Section \ref{sec:complete}, we show that the difference between a suitably scaled all-ones hypermatrix and the adjacency hypermatrix of a complete hypergraph has a small spectral radius, and then prove that the eigenvalues of these two hypermatrices are indeed close (in Minkowski set distance) for \(k=2\) and \(k=3\).
+In Section \ref{sec:random}, we carry out similar analysis for random hypergraphs.
 Then, in Section \ref{sec:smootheigs}, we show that the eigenvalues along a line segment of hypermatrices vary piecewise smoothly.